 The end of the year brings opportunities to pause and reflect.
-After my first year of teaching, I am reflecting on one particular student who challenged and changed me more than any other.
+I am reflecting on one particular student who challenged and changed me more than any other.
 He was not at all easy to teach.
-In fact, we had frequent clashes; there were many days he would leave the classroom in anger, resulting in more suspensions than I can count on one hand.
+In fact, we had frequent clashes; there were many days he would leave the classroom in anger, resulting in more missed hours than I can count on one hand.

 Improving our relationship hung heavy on my mind throughout this year.
 I spent hours in conversation with other teachers, child psychologists, and mentors, thinking up ways to make my lessons more relevant and accessible to him.